 All LED lights are directional and require careful mounting.
 With the Saturn's tightly focused beam, this is even more critical.
 I cannot give the Saturn's mount a passing grade.

 The Saturn's mount features a rubber band toolless attachment style, but it cannot be made secure.
-On the road, pavement cracks cause it to bounce up and down, and it rotates around on my 27.2mm diameter seatpost.
+On the road, bumps cause it to bounce up and down, and it rotates around on my 27.2mm diameter seatpost.
 It can't seem to keep its aiming, and I'm constantly having to look back and check its position.
 Merely reaching back and turning on the light on while riding, is often enough to swing the lamp out of aim.

 If all that's not bad enough, the vertical pivot angle detents are very coarse as well.
 On my bike, the best angle for the Saturn has it pointed slightly downward.